turbot/steampipe-plugin-aws/docs/tables/aws_inspector_assessment_template.md

 # Table: aws_inspector_assessment_template

-The AWS Inspector Assessment Template resource creates an Amazon Inspector assessment template, which specifies the Inspector assessment targets that will be evaluated by an assessment run and its related configurations.
+The AWS Inspector Assessment Template resource specifies the Inspector assessment targets that will be evaluated by an assessment run and its related configurations.

 ## Examples